abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 18. Does CORS protect against CSRF Attack ?
 19. Explain XXE ?
 What causes this flaw ?
 How do you mitigate it ?
 20. What are some Security headers in HTTP Request. name some.
+20. What are various HTTP methods ?
+20. What is difference in GET POST and PUT Request ?
 21. What is CSP (Content Security Policy) ?
 22. Explain Race Condition ?
 How can you test for it ?
 23. What is Threat Modeling ?